Please start by filling in your information below:

-Get involved in an environmentally focused student group or volunteer opportunities Invalid Input
+Get involved in an environmentally focused student (organization) Invalid Input

 Get involved with my Eco Rep or an office Green Team Invalid Input

 Find out who the

 is in your office or residence hall/college/greek house and see what you can do to support efforts in your hall/department/college/house.
 Don’t have an Eco Rep?
 Contact the

 Office of Sustainability

 to learn about filling this role!

 Consider the impact of your purchases, choose the greener option Invalid Input

 Consider how sustainability could be part of your coursework and classroom activities Invalid Input

 When working on school projects, consider how to integrate sustainability into the process and the product.